c-sp/age/src/age_emulator_gb/README.md

-### Frequency Sweep Timing
+### Frequency Sweep Overflow Delay

-TODO align frame sequencer steps
+The check for frequency sweep overflow is delayed by 4 cycles.

 **Gambatte test roms**